Revoke a Certificate

 Overview

-You can load a CRL manually, or you can have the device load it automatically, when you verify certificate validity.
+You can load a CRL manually, or you can have the device load it automatically when you verify the certificate validity.
 To load a CRL manually, you obtain the CRL from a CA and transfer it to the device (for example, using FTP).

-from the /var/tmp directory on the device.
-The CA profile is called ca-profile-ipsec
+directory on the device.
+The CA profile is called ca-profile-ipsec (maximum

-If a CRL is already loaded into the ca-profile the command clear security pki crl ca-profile ca-profile-ipsec
+If you have already loaded a CRL into the ca-profile, run clear security pki crl

 Configuration